 STOPAIDS is the network of UK agencies working since 1986 to secure an effective global response to HIV and AIDS.
 With our members we raise a united voice to rally and maintain the UK’s leadership in the global response to HIV.

+We are currently reviewing our 2021-2025 strategy.
 The current STOPAIDS strategy runs from 2017 to 2020.
 A diagram representing the core components of our strategy can be downloaded here.

 We have two priority impact areas:

 - The first is focused on the need for the ongoing prioritisation of the global HIV response: ‘Why HIV still matters’.
 We seek to ensure that the UK government, NGOs and other key stakeholders renew their leadership and financial/political/programmatic commitment to ending AIDS by 2030.
 In particular we have a focus on increasing funding and inclusion for civil society and for those most affected by HIV.